icst2021satool/probabilistic-coupling-experiment/README.md

 "30" :  "(120,(127,130), that.xHigh)"}]
 }
 ```
 2. `<Class name>`.**sub.json**.
 This file lists the leaves of the reduced subsumption graph for each method of (see in the paper the description of the reduced subsumption graph).
-Each leave of the method's graph (refered to as `<number>`) has a list of *id numbers* of unconstrained DUAs subsumed.
+Each leave of the method's graph (refered to as `<number>`) has a list of *id numbers* of unconstrained DUAs.
 The DUAs subsumed by leave `<number>` is referred to as `S<number>` and is associated with a list of subsumed DUAs.
 Below we show the contents of Chart 1b `org.jfree.data.xy.YWithXInterval.sub.json`.
 ```
 {
 "Class" : "org.jfree.data.xy.YWithXInterval",